Stars vs. Blackhawks Player Props Betting Odds

-Player props are listed for Jason Robertson and Connor Bedard, among others, when the Dallas Stars host the Chicago Blackhawks at American Airlines Center on Friday at 8:00 PM ET.
+Those looking to place a player prop wager can find odds for Jason Robertson, Connor Bedard and others in the Dallas Stars-Chicago Blackhawks matchup at American Airlines Center on Sunday at 8:00 PM ET.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!